SRFNStack/spliffy/README.md

     - **read**: A method to convert the request body to an object
     - **write**: A method to convert the response body to a string
 - **staticContentTypes**: Custom file extension to content-type mappings.
 These overwrite default mappings from: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types
 - **staticCacheControl**: Custom value for the Cache-Control header of static files
+- **decodePathParameters**: run decodeURIComponent(param.replace(/\+/g,"%20")) on each path parameter value.
+This is enabled by default.
+- **decodeQueryParameters**: run decodeURIComponent(param.replace(/\+/g,"%20")) on each query parameter key and value.
+This is disabled by default.
+The recommended way to send data is via json in a request body.

 #### A note on Filters